telerik/xaml-docs/controls/radnavigationview/getting-started.md

 ---
 title: Getting Started
 page_title: Getting Started
-description: This article will walk you through the creation of a sample application that contains RadNavigationView control.
+description: This article will walk you through the creation of a sample application that contains a RadNavigationView control.
 slug: radnavigationview-getting-started
 tags: getting,started,navigationviewitem
 position: 1